 How To Recycle It?
 Polystyrene is hard to recycle and is not commonly accepted by curbside recycling programs.
 Check with your local UPS Store locations to see if they will take clean foam packing peanuts.
 You can also check with Pak Mail, which provides consumers with a directory of places to bring packing peanuts for reuse.
 If you must throw away your foam products, remember that they frequently crumble into smaller pieces.
 To stop pellets from spreading, put them in a bag, squeeze out the air, and secure them with a tie before throwing them in the trash.

 What Is It Recycled Into? #6 plastics can be recycled into foam packaging, insulation, light switch plates, and rulers.

 #7 — OTHER

 What Is It?
 The #7 category was created to be a catch-all for polycarbonate (PC) and other plastics.
-Polycarbonate (PC), is a tough, transparent synthetic resin with an impact strength considerably higher than most plastics.
-Polycarbonate plastic also contains bisphenol A or BPA, a chemical linked to developmental, reproductive, and metabolic health problems.
-PLA or polylactic acid, is a plastic made from plants and also fits into this category.
-PLA is NOT recyclable, but is compostable under the right conditions.
+Polycarbonate (PC) is a tough, transparent synthetic resin with an impact strength considerably higher than most plastics.
+PLA, or polylactic acid, is a plastic made from plants and also fits into this category.
+PLA is NOT recyclable but is compostable under the right conditions.
 These plastics should be certified by BPI before sending them to the proper spot for composting.

 How To Recycle It?
 Plastic #7 is the most difficult to recycle and is almost always excluded.
-It is very important to check with your local recyclers about the best practices when dealing with this type of plastic.
+It is essential to check with your local recyclers about the best practices when dealing with this type of plastic.

 What Is It Recycled Into?
 When recycling is possible, #7 plastics are molded into custom-made products.